Spring 2024 registration opens November 14!

 *This program is open to the community.

-The registration deadline for each six-week session is one week prior to first class of the session.
+The registration deadline for each session is the Friday prior to the first week of class of the session.

 A minimum of 3 lap pool lanes will be available for member use during Swim Academy times.